mode80/mode80.github.io/7-langs-in-12-months.md

 I began last year with a goal to *really* understand machine learning.
 I feel utterly lucky to be alive at a time when software is taking its first tentative steps into the realm of intelligence, and I want front row seats to this historic event.
 Once this has occurred, computers will speak my language.
 But to see it unfold, I must learn to speak theirs...

 By way of background, I haven't programmed professionally since the late 90s.
 My language of choice at that time is too embarrassing to admit (hint, initials  VB).
-Since then, I've been mostly busy helping earlystage start-ups get funded.
+Since then, I've been mostly busy helping early stage start-ups get funded.
 So what follows is an "outsider's" inside perspective on the *very best* programming language.

 Yes, fighting words!
 Let's begin.